-- for a period after the expiry date on the card, or - where a Parent holds a HCC because they receive a social security Mobility Allowance or Carer Allowance (in respect of a disabled child), or - if the applicant or the applicant's Partner holds only a Pensioner Concession Card or a Commonwealth Seniors Health Card (CSHC).
+- for a period after the expiry date on the card; or - where a Parent holds a HCC because they receive a social security Mobility Allowance or Carer Allowance (in respect of a disabled child); or - if the applicant or the applicant's Partner holds only a Pensioner Concession Card or a Commonwealth Seniors Health Card (CSHC).

-58.1.1 Exceptional Circumstances Relief Payment ceases
+58.1.1 Farm Household Allowance ceases

-A parent receiving payment under the Farm Family Support Scheme or Exceptional Circumstances Relief Payment (ECRP) provisions of the Farm Household Support Act 1992 is not subject to the Parental Income Test from the commencement of the period of receipt of ECRP until 31 December of that year.
+A parent receiving payment under the Farm Household Allowance is not subject to the Parental Income Test from the commencement of the period of receipt until 31 December of that year.

 58.2 Whose income is assessed under the Parental Income Test?

 The Parental Income Test is based on the combined income of the student's or Australian Apprentice's parent/s.